Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 Share on:

-Cerro Catedral in the vast winter play land of Argentina’s Lakes District is the country’s largest ski destination.
+Cerro Catedral in the vast winter playland of Argentina’s Lakes District is home to the country’s largest ski destination.

-Catedral Alta Patagonia, as its officially named, is popular both for its extensive terrain spread across three mountains and its 19 kilometer (12 mi.) proximity to San Carlos de Bariloche, Patagonia’s second largest city.
+Catedral Alta Patagonia Resort is popular both for its extensive terrain spread across three mountains and its 19-kilometer (12 mi.) proximity to San Carlos de Bariloche, Patagonia’s second-largest city.

 The 1030 meter (3379 ft.) high resort boasts 120 kilometers (75 mi.) of terrain on 70 different slopes served by 39 lifts, one tram and four-person gondolas.